Graswald-Schaetzle/graswald-schaetzle-website/src/content/pageHome.md

             - We implement, not just advise – from prototype to process.
             - We work modularly – solo or together, with zero overhead.
             - We speak boardroom and backend.
+moduleTextLinkBlock:
+  - title: Forward
+    content: Transformation becomes real when the right people start the right conversation.
+If our perspective aligns with your need, let’s talk.
+      Whether you’re navigating complexity, building clarity or driving change – we’re here to move with you.
+  - title: Insight
+    content: >-
+      If you're exploring new ways to think, lead, and communicate in an AI age – this is for you.

+      Subscribe to our newsletter Deep Intelligence now.
+Thoughtfully curated.
+      No noise.
+Just depth.
 ---